dnomd343/tiny_thread_pool/README.md

 ## Demo

-Here provide a basic c-based use at `demo.c`, you can try to compile and run it.
+Here provide a basic demo at `demo.c`, you can try to compile and run it.

 ```bash
 # static library